hgb-bin-proteomics/MSAnnika_Spectral_Library_exporter/README.md

   ```
 - Navigate to `localhost:8501` in your browser.
 You should see the MS Annika Spectral Library exporter GUI!

-Without Docker you can run the GUI locally using the following commands:
+If you don't have/want to install Docker you can also run the GUI natively using the following commands:
 - Open a terminal inside `MSAnnika_Spectral_Library_exporter`.
 - Enter `cp gui/streamlit_app.py .`.
 - Enter `cp gui/streamlit_util.py .`.